Short Inca Trail: 2 Day Hike to Machu Picchu

 What’s Included:

-✔️ Expert English-speaking guide: Our team of knowledgeable guides is available to provide insightful commentary on Inca history, culture, and nature during your trek.
+Expert English-speaking guide: Our team of expert guides is available to provide insightful commentary on Inca history, culture, and nature during your trek.

-✔️ Round-trip Expedition train: Your package includes comfortable and scenic train rides between Ollantaytambo - km 104 and Aguas Calientes - Ollantaytambo.
+Round-trip Expedition train: Your package includes comfortable and scenic train rides between Ollantaytambo to km 104 and Aguas Calientes to Ollantaytambo.

-✔️ Meals as per itinerary: Delicious meals provided during the trek according to the planned schedule.( Day 1: snack, lunch and dinner - Day 2. only breakfats at hotel)
+Meals as per itinerary: Delicious meals provided during the trek according to the planned schedule (Day 1: snack, lunch and dinner/Day 2. only breakfast at hotel)

-✔️ Bus tickets to Machu Picchu: include convenient transportation from Aguas Calientes to Machu Picchu and viceverce.
+Bus tickets to Machu Picchu: Provides convenient round-trip transportation between Aguas Calientes and Machu Picchu.

 Exclusions: